How do I sponsor a migrant worker?

-Unless the job is on the shortage occupation list (PDF 138KB opens in a new window) or you qualify for one of the other exemptions listed in the Guidance for sponsors.
-You will need to do a resident labour market test before you can issue a certificate of sponsorship to a migrant worker.
+Unless the job is on the shortage occupation list (PDF 138KB opens in a new window) or one of the other exemptions listed in the Guidance for sponsors, you will need to conduct a resident labour market test before you can issue a certificate of sponsorship to a migrant worker.

 If you think the information in a code of practice is wrong